How to Become a Police Officer in Montana

 - Be in good physical condition, as verified by a licensed physician

-The Gallatin County Sheriff’s Office meets the general law enforcement needs of Gallatin County.
-The office employs 52 sworn deputies as well as numerous support staff.8 There are several detachments within the sheriff’s office, including patrol, detectives, and the Montana River Drug Task Force.
+The Gallatin County Sheriff’s Office (GCSO) meets the general law enforcement needs of Gallatin County.
+The office employs 52 sworn deputies as well as numerous support staff.4 There are several detachments within the sheriff’s office, including patrol, detectives, and the Montana River Drug Task Force.
 Candidates for law enforcement positions with the Gallatin County Sheriff must meet state minimum standards as well as pass a written exam and fitness test administered by the sheriff’s office.

 Lewis & Clark County